siribirkeland/siribirkeland.github.io/_pages/markdown.md

 Through our collective efforts, we strive to make a positive impact on both the scientific community and society as a whole.

+*These values reflect not only who we are but who we aspire to be in academia.
+We recognize that they may sound idealistic, but we believe it's important to articulate the kind of scientific community we want to create—so that we can actively work toward it.*

 ![Light](/images/Mirror.JPG) <br />